sr99622/wabash/README.md

 ### Install Python
 ---

 A Python version greater than or equal to 3.10 and less than or equal to 3.13 with the ability to create virtual environments is required.
-There are many ways to install Python on Mac, so if you have a qualified version installed already, that is fine.
-Alternatively, a script is included to install Python from the official site without adding it to the system PATH.
+A script is included to install Python from the official site without adding it to the system PATH.
 This will allow installation of different Python versions without creating conflicts with existing installed versions.
 To use the script, enter the desired Python version X.XX as shown below, where X.XX represents the verison e.g. 3.13

 ```
 scripts/mac/install_python <X.XX>